mikenguyen13/data_analysis/_book/13-imputation.md

 | **Variability**    | Retained                      | Reduced                        |
 | **Bias Potential** | Lower                         | Higher (if donor pool differs) |

+: Comparison of Hot Deck and Cold Deck Imputation Techniques

 This method suits situations where external reference datasets are trusted and representative.
 However, careful consideration is required to ensure alignment between the donor pool and the target dataset to avoid systematic biases.

 ##### Random Draw from Observed Distribution